rna-editing1/lodei/README.md

 | strand | Defines the strand where the differential signals was detected.
 Either "+" or "-" (char) |
 | q_value | Calculated q value of the detected wEI signal (float)|

 LoDEI computes differential signals for all possible mismatch pairs.
 As a consequence, for each nucleotide mismatch X and Y an output file is generated according to the following scheme `/windows/windows_XY.txt` where X and Y are the nucleotide mismatches.
 Consequently, the file `/windows/windows_AG.txt` should be examined in case of A-to-I editing.
+Note, that the nucleotides mismatches X and Y refer to the 5'-3' orientation.
+If you are interested analyzing A-to-I editing you only need to look at the `_AG.txt` files.
+LoDEI properly handles the mismatch detection with respect to the used sequencing library and strand orientation of RNAs internally.

 The results of all mismatches are located in the sub-directoy `/windows` in the output directory: